Lajos Méhelÿ

-Lajos Méhelÿ (August 24, 1862 – February 4, 1953) was a Hungarian zoologist, herpetologist, professor, and prolific author.
-He is one of the greatest, but also one of the most controversial, personalities in the history of Hungarian zoology because of his Social Darwinist and racialist publications.
-He had been a member of the Hungarian Academy of Sciences but renounced his membership.
+Lajos Méhelÿ (August 24, 1862 – February 4, 1953) was a Hungarian zoologist, herpetologist, professor, and author.
+He remains controversial due to his Social Darwinist and racialist publications.
+He was a member of the Hungarian Academy of Sciences, but renounced his membership.

-Besides his zoological work he increasingly dedicated his life to the Hungarian racial theory and Turanism.
-As a result, he was imprisoned after the Second World War and spent his punishment as a war criminal against the people until his death in old age.
+Besides his zoological work, he increasingly dedicated his life to Hungarian racial theory and Turanism.
+As a result, he was imprisoned after the Second World War until his death in old age.

-Life
+Early life

 Méhelÿ was born in Kisfalud-Szögi (today: Bodrogkisfalud).
 His father served as a bailiff on the Dessewffy estates in Zemplén then Sáros County.
-He started elementary school in his birthplace then finished fourth grade in Kassa (today: Kosice, Slovakia).
+He started elementary school in his birthplace and finished fourth grade in Kassa (today: Kosice, Slovakia).
 He began the first class of grammar school in Eperjes (today: Prešov, Slovakia) but graduated from Lőcse (today: Levoča, Slovakia).